 Do I need a permit?

-A production permit is required whenever you’re shooting on City property for commercial purpose.
-Please note that students, b-roll and other small productions still require permits from the Film Office.
+A production permit is required whenever you’re shooting on City property for commercial or non-commercial purpose except for private family use.

 You do not need a permit to film on City property if:

-a) you are not shooting for commercial purposes; for example, you are filming a breaking news story with the appropriate press credentials or taking a photograph for personal use (i.e family portrait or documentation of your personal travels)
+a) you are filming a breaking news story with the appropriate press credentials or taking a photograph for personal use (i.e family portrait or documentation of your personal travels)

 b) you are filming entirely on private property.
 For example, if you are filming inside a private restaurant, will not be taking any exterior shots of that private space, nor taking out parking or filming in front of the restaurant, you do not need a permit with our office

 All other types of productions, including but not limited to: commercial, digital media, student, corporate videos, PSAs, advertisements, feature films, independent films, television episodes, short films, web content and still photography, all require permitting through our office.
 You can begin by filling out a permit application.
 All completed permit applications may be submitted digitally to firstname.lastname@example.org.